 Here are some guiding mantras for self-reflection:

-- “Please show me what I am not seeing.”
-This powerful question invites a beginner’s mind, allowing us to approach familiar situations with fresh eyes.
+- “Please show me what I am not seeing – I approach even familiar situations with fresh eyes today.”

 By embracing “not knowing,” we cultivate a space for growth, curiosity, and deeper understanding.
 Remember, the journey of personal development is a lifelong exploration, not a destination.
 So, keep asking questions, stay open-minded, and allow yourself to be surprised by the wisdom that emerges from the fertile ground of not knowing.